 For gaming, the KD55X9005B’s input lag is lower than Samsung’s HU7500 and HU8500, resulting in superior responsiveness.
 For watching sports such as football or tennis, the Sony is less prone to aberrant motion processing.
 For watching Blu-ray movies, the Bravia X9-B just provides that extra whiff of magical, cinematic quality for some reason – we could hit all the calibration spots on the Samsungs, yet the picture could still look a bit sterile and clinical.
 And as hard as it is to believe, Sony has actually improved the class-leading sound quality from the Magnetic Fluid speakers.

 We’re of course over the moon that such a high-quality LED LCD television is available to video enthusiasts just when plasma is bowing out and OLED is still struggling.
 At the same time, we’re disappointed (even more so after reviewing the X9005B) that the 65-inch version of the range-topping Sony X95 series – which promises even better image quality due to the presence of full-array LED local dimming – is not coming to the UK and Europe.
-Regardless, Sony’s decision has no bearing on the Bravia 55X9005B being the best 4K TV we’ve tested thus far – it deserves to go straight to the top of your shortlist if you have the space to accommodate the set.
+Regardless, Sony’s decision has no bearing on the Bravia 55X9005B being one of the best 4K TV we’ve tested thus far – it deserves to go straight to the top of your shortlist if you have the space to accommodate the set.